 Basal cell carcinomas and squamous cell carcinomas can usually be cured if caught early.
 When they have grown to be raised lumps, the best treatment is usually to remove them surgically, in a small minor operation, using a local anaesthetic.
 When basal cell carcinomas are flat, or if there are pre-cancerous skin changes, alternative treatment options include freezing with liquid nitrogen, certain anti-cancer creams used over several weeks or a form of light treatment called photodynamic therapy.

 Photodynamic therapy involves applying a cream (methylaminolaevulinic acid/Metvix®) to the cancer or pre-cancerous skin which is taken up by the abnormal skin.
 Three hours later red light is applied to the skin and the cream that has been taken up by the abnormal skin is then activated to destroy the cancerous and pre-cancerous skin cells.
 The area treated needs to be protected from the sunlight for 48 hours afterwards.
 The advantage of this light treatment is that it usually gives a very good cosmetic result in thin, non-melanoma skin cancers and avoids the need for scarring.

 If you are concerned about any skin blemish which is changing in size, colour, shape, outline or is bleeding, itching or crusting you should seek advice about it from a dermatologist or your general practitioner who can refer you to a dermatologist if he/she feels it is appropriate.

 As a consultant dermatologist, Dr Farrell has been involved in the diagnosis and treatment of skin cancer for many years and attends regular conferences in the UK and overseas to ensure the most up-to-date treatment is provided.
-She also works in collaboration with other consultant plastic surgeons, pathologists and Mohs dermatological surgeons to offer a comprehensive service for skin cancer.
+She also works in collaboration with other consultant plastic surgeons, pathologists and Mohs micrographic surgeons to offer a comprehensive service for skin cancer.